norc-heal/heal-data-pkg-guide/docs/terms/index.md

 **When completing the Resource Tracker for your study**:

-* Minimal annotation implies that you will list and annotate relevant study resources ONLY if you will share those files in a public data repository
+* Minimal annotation implies that you will list and annotate relevant study resources in the resource tracker ONLY if you will share those files in a public data repository
 * When completing the Resource Tracker you will NOT list and annotate relevant study files if they will not be shared in a public data repository
 * See the alternative: [Wholistic Annotation](#wholistic-annotation)